kongjun18/nvim-config/README.md

 Localleader: `z`

-I use `['.root', '.git', '.pro', 'Cargo.toml', 'compile_commands.json']` to identify the root of project.
-So you must define one of these files at the root of project.
-If you don't like it, please modify `g:project_root_maker` in init.vim(fold *general setting*).
+I use `general#project_root_maker`(`['.root', '.pro', 'Cargo.toml', 'compile_commands.json', '.git']`) to identify the root of project.
+Thus, you must define one of these files at the root of project.

+For more information, you need to read source code.
+README.md only describes key points of my configuration.

 ### Manage plugins